Jo-nathanWright/student-workbook/src/reflections/wk2/Day9.md

-# Day 1 - INTRO TO JAVASCRIPT
+# Day 9 - TIMEOUTS, INTERVALS AND LOCAL STORAGE
 ## Daily Questions

-- What is Scope ?
+- What are the benefits of making a plan before starting to just write the code?

-- What is Hoisting ?
+- How do you find answers when you are stuck?

-- In what cases might you use let vs const vs var?
+- From the entire article what are your biggest takeaways?